circlefin/malachite/specs/english/proofs_scheduling.md

 This undesired scenario can be observed multiple times, resulting in another shift by `K` on the block height where `proof(H)` is included.

-We want to limit the number of blocks in a strand that do not include proofs.
+We want to limit the number of blocks in the strand `strand(H)` that do not include the proof of block `H`.
 So we define a constant `P` and state the following **liveness** property:

 - `proof(H)` must be included in a block committed up to height `H* = H + (P + 1) * K`.